Hierarchical Multimodal LLMs with Semantic Space Alignment for Enhanced Time Series Classification: The Proposed HiTime

-Task instructions can effectively guide LLMs to switch to the corresponding tasks to perform the required operations\cite{liu2024visual}.
-Therefore, the design of prompts plays a crucial role in language generation tasks.
+Task instructions can effectively guide LLMs to switch to the corresponding tasks to perform the required operations \citep{liu2024visual}.
+Therefore, the design of prompts plays a vital role in language generation tasks.
 Well-structured and high-quality prompts not only help the model better comprehend task requirements but also provide essential context and direction, ensuring that the generated output aligns with expectations.
 For each domain, we employ a fixed and hybrid prompt to generate target labels, as illustrated in Figure \ref{fig:prompt_tem}.
-This prompt incorporates four core components: domain description, prior knowledge, task description, and aligned embedding.
-The domain dataset description offers the model background information on the input time series, enabling it to recognize the unique characteristics presented by time series in various domains.
-These features are critical to task success, as they offer the model valuable insights into the data structure.
-Prior knowledge is integrated into the prompt to furnish the model with domain-specific expertise, further assisting the model in making more precise inferences when dealing with complex tasks.
-The task description provides detailed guidance for the model when handling specific tasks, ensuring that LLMs process time series data in line with task requirements.
-Additionally, the alignment embedding is the result of aligning the time series embedding with the text embedding in the semantic space.
+This prompt consists of four key components: domain description, prior knowledge, task description, and aligned embedding.
+These components form a unified yet adaptive structure that allows the prompt to generalize across heterogeneous domains.
+The domain description provides essential background information about the input time series, helping the model recognize unique characteristics and data distributions specific to each dataset.
+Prior knowledge introduces domain-relevant expertise, enabling the model to perform accurate reasoning for complex forecasting and classification tasks.
+The task description serves as a detailed guideline, ensuring that the LLM processes time series data in strict accordance with task requirements.
+The aligned embedding integrates time series and textual representations within a shared semantic space.
+During training, only the textual content within these components is updated to reflect the characteristics of each dataset, while the overall prompt structure and alignment mechanism remain consistent.
+This design allows the model to preserve a unified reasoning framework while flexibly adapting to domain-specific contexts.